Arctogadus: Appearance

 Arctic cod have been cited to grow up to 32.5 cm in total length.
 It has been distinguished from other cod species by its lack of the chin barbel.
 Populations of Arctic cod previously referred to the East Siberian cod however do have a chin barbel and grow up to 50–60 cm length.

 Distribution

 The Arctic cod is widely distributed in the western part of the Arctic basin and the northwest and northeast coasts of Greenland.
 Its range is between 85° and 72°N latitude.
 Arctic cod can be found at depths of up to 1000 m, and frequently under ice.

-Fish earlier attributed to the East Siberian cod are found off the western half of the Canadian coast and the coasts of Siberia and also off the northern and southern coasts of Greenland.
+Fish earlier attributed to the East Siberian cod are found off the western half of the coast of Canada and the coasts of Siberia and also off the northern and southern coasts of Greenland.
 The fish lives close to the sea floor at depths of 15 to 40 m, but it sometimes enters estuaries, and may also be found under pack ice.

 The species is of minor commercial value.